blackcodherbootcamp/setup-guide/README.md

 ### How to install Windows Terminal

+Please follow the instructions that are appropriate for you version of Windows.

+#### Windows 10

-[Click on this link](https://nodejs.org/en/download/) and follow the instructions the installer gives.
+[Click on this link](https://www.microsoft.com/en-gb/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab) and follow the instructions the installer gives.

 <!-- Michael to send command over -->
 Once it has been installed type this command `the linux command`

+#### Windows 8

+---

 ## Git